-3.8.
+3.7.
 Groundwater Sampling and Testing.
 Company shall construct and maintain monitoring wells around the perimeter of the Landfill (and within the buffer areas) with maintain the Groundwater Management System throughout the Term, subject to VDEQ’s approval of the locations of said wells to be approved by VDEQ prior to their construction.
 All drilling logs will be retained and made available at the County’s request.
 Beginning with the execution of this Agreement, or as soon thereafter as practicable, Company shall take groundwater samples quarterly and analyze such samples per the parameters established by the VDEQ.
 Company shall provide this information to the VDEQ and the County, thereby establishing the basis for future and on-going monitoring efforts.

-3.9.
+3.8.
 Surface Water Sampling and Testing.
-On a quarterly basis throughout the Term, Company shall sample all natural surface water bodies which flow through or adjoin the Landfill site for flow and water quality, upstream and downstream of the possible point of impact by the facility.
-Company shall send such samples to a laboratory certified by the Commonwealth of Virginia for analysis, and shall provide a copy of the results to the County.
+On a quarterly basis or as required by VDEQ, throughout the Term, Company shall sample all natural surface water bodies which flow through or adjoin the Landfill site for flow and water quality, upstream and downstream of the possible point of impact by the facility.
+Company shall send such samples to a laboratory certified by the Commonwealth of Virginia for analysis, and if requested shall provide a copy of the results to the County.
 In the event such samples show significant changes, Company shall take additional samples and perform additional analyses to determine which water quality parameters have changed, if the changed conditions violate water quality standards or other relevant and appropriate standards or requirements, and to identify the potential source of pollutants.
-If the Landfill is found to be the cause of such changes in water quality, Company shall take immediate action to correct the pollution by whatever means necessary.
-All violating discharges shall be designated as leachate and disposed of as such.
+If the Landfill is found to be the cause of such changes in water quality, Company shall take immediate action to correct the pollution.

-3.10.
+3.9.
 Residential Water Monitoring.
-Throughout the Term, Company shall implement a residential water supply monitoring program at all drinking water supplies (wells) located within three thousand (3,000) feet of the Landfill.
+Throughout the Term, Company shall implement a residential water supply monitoring program at all drinking water supplies (wells) located within three thousand (3,000) feet, or as required by VDEQ, of the Landfill.
 Company shall report the results of such monitoring to the County on a quarterly basis.
-If the Landfill is found to be the cause of any change which would deem the drinking water to be unsafe, Company shall take immediate action to correct the pollution by whatever means necessary.
+If the Landfill is found to be the cause of any change which would deem the drinking water to be unsafe, Company shall take immediate action to correct the pollution.

-3.11.
-Slope Stability and Foundation Support.
-On a reasonable basis throughout the Term, but not less than annually, Company shall provide to the County results of laboratory and field testing of the slope stability and foundation support of the Landfill and all related Landfill facilities on the Property, and the adequacy of the compaction of fill materials.
-Throughout the operation of the Landfill, soils shall be compacted to 98% of standard proctor dry density at ± 2% optimum moisture content for structural fill, and at 95% standard proctor dry density at ± 2% optimum moisture content for general fill.

-15

 26898/3/11289025v3